Wiki · Person · Last reviewed June 23, 2026

 Spatial Intelligence

 Li later co-founded World Labs, where she serves as chief executive.
 The company describes its focus as spatial intelligence: AI systems that can understand, generate, and interact with 3D worlds.
-Its public materials position world models as a step beyond flat media generation, with systems that can infer physical structure, motion, and navigable environments from images, video, or text.
+Its public materials position world models as a step beyond flat media generation, with systems that infer and construct spatial structure from images, video, layouts, or text.

 This theme connects computer vision to embodied AI and simulation.
 If ImageNet taught machines to classify the visible world, spatial intelligence aims at systems that can reason inside world-like environments.
 The cultural stakes shift from naming objects to constructing navigable reality.